f0bs/Predicting_NYC_Cab_Fares/README.md

 ## Models

 We used BigML to create our prediction models.
-The picked a random 5% sample of our complete dataset (maximum file load <1GB) with 505,000 entries and split it in 80:20 training and test set.
+The picked a random 5% sample of our complete dataset (maximum file load <1GB) with about 505,000 entries and split it in 80:20 training and test set.

 ### Linear Regression for Trip Fare and Tip Amount

-We ran linear regressions with the predictors below and removed them if the p-value was >0.05.
+We ran linear regressions with the predictors below and removed each coefficient if the p-value was >0.05.
 ```
 tpep_pickup_datetime.day-of-month
 tpep_pickup_datetime.day-of-week